-The organization reserves the right to invite additional pilots.
-The organization also reserves the right to refuse a pilot if he does not have the qualities required to participate safely in this event.
+The organisation reserves the right to invite additional pilots.
+The organisation also reserves the right to refuse a pilot if he/she does not have the required qualities to participate safely in this event.

 The registration fees include:

-- Half-board accommodation in mountain refuges (2 nights)
+- Half-board accommodation in the huts (2 nights)

-- Welcome breakfast the morning of start at the La Chapelle restaurant.
+- Welcome breakfast on the morning of the start.

-- In the event of reimbursement of the registration and whatever the reason or the date of withdrawal, 20 euros will be kept for the costs incurred by the organization.
+- In the event of a refund of the registration fee, whatever the reason or date of withdrawal, 20 euros will be retained as a fee incurred by the organisation.

 List of registrants